imnaifu/old-page/static/data/articles/js_usage/es6.md

 ```

 # 'const'
-create read-only constant value, if redefine will return silent error
+create read-only constant value, if re-define will return silent error

 # Template literal
 instead of using double quote or single quote, using `` instead to quote the string